 shows Gilgamesh putting the Water Buffalo in a “headlock” (The

 Although the Egyptian icon of Taurus is a bull, in Sumer it was the water buffalo.

 The icon of Leo is the male lion.
 In the depiction of Gilgamesh below he is clearly holding a lion in a headlock.
 He wears a chain-mail robe that protects him from the claws of the lion.
 In Greek myth, Hercules (derivative of Gilgamesh, as demonstrated further on) “strangles” the Nemean Lion, a misinterpretation of the headlock.

 Photo of Assyrian statue of Gilgamesh, with Assyrian beard and hair removed.

 It is said of the later-period Assyrian myth version of Gilgamesh, Ashur, that he “wore his ‘headache’ as a garment” (here ‘headache’ is a mistranslation of “headlock”).
-This saying reflected that Ashur at times wore a lion-skin cape.
+This saying reflected that Ashur wore a lion-skin cape.

 The Sumerian icon of Aquarius was the tree serpent.
 In his right hand, the figure of Gilgamesh above is also head-locking a snake (a tree serpent).
 Leo and Aquarius are opposite signs of the Zodiac (held in headlocks on opposite sides of Gilgamesh).